Mission, Policy Manual, Glossary

 - Pass the appropriate annual written exam required for your grade.

-- In an effort to raise the consistency of our referees in their interpretation of the Laws of the Game, every referee must attend a minimum of 5 hours of in service training each year which, effective 2011, must include a minimum of 2 separate in service training sessions or instructional clinics other than recertification.
+- In an effort to raise the consistency of our referees in their interpretation of the Laws of the Game, every referee must attend a minimum of 6 hours of ARTS or ACTS each year which must include a minimum of 3 separate ARTS/ACTS or instructional clinics other than recertification.
 The State Director of Instruction makes every effort to provide worthwhile opportunities for instruction throughout the year including clinics outside the Wasatch front.
-Those living outside of the area where regular clinics are held are asked to make every effort to meet this requirement
+Those living outside of the area where regular clinics are held are asked to make every effort to meet this requirement via Webinar

-- Keep current on changes in the Laws and become familiar with the publication ADVICE TO REFEREES ON LAWS OF THE GAME 2009/2010 update.
+- Keep current on changes in the Laws and become familiar with the publication ADVICE TO REFEREES ON LAWS OF THE GAME .

 Know the Rules of Competition